lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 # Introduction

-The Stateless Hash-Based Digital Signature Algorithm (SLH-DSA) is a quantum-resistant digital signature scheme standardized in {{FIPS205}} by the US National Institute of Standards and Technology (NIST) PQC project {{NIST-PQC}}.
+The Stateless Hash-Based Digital Signature Algorithm (SLH-DSA) is a quantum-resistant digital signature scheme standardized in {{FIPS205}} by the US National Institute of Standards and Technology (NIST) Post-Quantum Cryptography (PQC) project {{NIST-PQC}}.
 Prior to standardization, the algorithm was known as SPHINCS+.
 SLH-DSA and SPHINCS+ are not compatible.
-This document defines the ASN.1 Object Identifiers (OIDs) and conventions for the encoding of SLH-DSA digital signatures, public keys and private keys in the X.509 Public Key Infrastructure.
+This document defines the ASN.1 Object Identifiers (OIDs) and conventions for the encoding of SLH-DSA digital signatures, public keys, and private keys in the X.509 Public Key Infrastructure.

 SLH-DSA offers three security levels.
 The parameters for each of the security levels were chosen to be at least as secure as a generic block cipher of 128, 192, or 256 bits.
-There are small (s) and fast (f) versions of the algorithm, and the option to use the SHA2 algorithm family {{?FIPS180=NIST.FIPS.180-4}} or SHAKE256 {{?FIPS202=NIST.FIPS.202}} as internal functions.
+There are small (s) and fast (f) versions of the algorithm, and there is also the option to use the SHA-2 algorithm family {{?FIPS180=NIST.FIPS.180-4}} or SHAKE256 {{?FIPS202=NIST.FIPS.202}} as internal functions.
 While the fast versions are optimized for key generation and signing speed, they are actually slower at verification than the SLH-DSA small parameter sets.
-The small versions are optimized for signature size, see {{tab-strengths}}.
+The small versions are optimized for signature size; see {{tab-strengths}}.
 As an example, id-slh-dsa-shake-256s represents the 256-bit security level, the small version of the algorithm, and the use of SHAKE256.

-NIST {{CSOR}} has assigned separate algorithm identifiers for SLH-DSA for each combination of these security levels, fast vs small, SHA2 vs SHAKE256, and pure mode vs pre-hash mode.
+NIST {{CSOR}} has assigned separate algorithm identifiers for SLH-DSA for each combination of these security levels: fast vs. small, SHA-2 vs.
+SHAKE256, and pure mode vs. pre-hash mode.

-SLH-DSA signature operations include as input an optional context string (ctx), defined in Section 10.2 of {{FIPS205}}.
+SLH-DSA signature operations include an optional context string (ctx) as input, defined in Section 10.2 of {{FIPS205}}.
 The context string has a maximum length of 255 bytes.
 By default, the context string is the empty string.
 This document only specifies the use of the empty context string for use in the X.509 Public Key Infrastructure.

 SLH-DSA offers two signature modes: pure mode, where the entire content is signed directly, and pre-hash mode, where a digest of the content is signed.
 This document uses the term SLH-DSA to refer to the algorithm in general.
 When a pure or pre-hash mode needs to be differentiated, the terms Pure SLH-DSA and HashSLH-DSA are used.
 This document specifies the use of both Pure SLH-DSA and HashSLH-DSA in Public Key Infrastructure X.509 (PKIX) certificates and Certificate Revocation Lists (CRLs).